svvchen/nervxious/_posts/2020-11-14-trash-talk.markdown

 I know — it's tough to stop, especially when people around you do it all the time.
 But there's no faster way to create a toxic culture, one where people don't feel safe making mistakes.

-Here's a rule that has helped me be better at this:
+Here's a rule that has helped me be better at this.

-If you think of something negative about a person, treat it as feedback, and tell them.
-If you aren't brave enough to do that, don't say anything behind their back.🤷
+**If you think of something negative about a person, treat it as feedback, and tell them.
+If you aren't brave enough to do that, don't say anything behind their back. 🤷**

 --